 We recognise that it can be difficult to engage some sections of society and organisations but will continue to aim to be as inclusive as possible.
-The SDP team will be available to meet with any interested party, particularly community councils and community groups at a mutually convenient time throughout the SDP process.
+The SDP team will be available to meet with any interested party, particularly community councils and community groups throughout the SDP process.